aspose-barcode/Aspose.BarCode-Documentation/net/plugins/aspose-barcode-net-for-crm/barcode-generator-for-dynamics-crm/_index.md

 url: /net/barcode-generator-for-dynamics-crm/
 ---
 ## **Introduction**
-Aspose .NET BarCode Generator is open source add-on used to generate and send BarCodes from CRM via E-mail.
-You can configure multiple BarCodes with in CRM and and generate BarCode in e-mail as you want.
-Configuration provides multiple symbologies option and you can also select these configurations while creating e-mail.
+Aspose .NET BarCode Generator is an open-source add-on used to generate and send BarCodes from CRM via E-mail.
+You can configure multiple BarCodes with in CRM and generate BarCode in an e-mail as you want.
+The configuration provides multiple symbologies options and you can also select these configurations while creating an e-mail.
 Aspose .NET BarCode Generator can be used with CRM on-premises and CRM Online.

 The release of this add-on supports the following features: